digitallyinduced/ihp/Guide/installation.markdown

 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 ```

-Enabling this Feature needs a restart.
+Enabling this Feature needs a restart (even though it won't prompt, and the command-line says /norestart).

 To download a Linux Distribution, open the Microsoft Store and search for Ubuntu or Debian.
 We recommend Ubuntu, since it works best with nix on Windows.